lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 **Parameters:**

-- `byteCode`: The bytecode of the contract to deploy
+- `creationBytecode`: The creation bytecode of the contract to deploy
 - `providedSalt`: The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment

 **Return:**